 There are requirements that must come together regarding a Breathalyzer’s proper operation and accurate results.
 Inaccuracy issues often surround operator error and lax instrument calibration.
-Proper calibration includes that of its simulator solution; i.e., a device with a liquid or gas solution (“simulator”) that is often compared to an attached portable drunk with a .10% B.A.C.
+Proper calibration requires testing its simulator solution, which is a device containing a liquid or gas solution.
+People often compare this “simulator” to a portable breathalyzer that measures a blood alcohol concentration (B.A.C.) of .10%.
 The Breathalyzer machine tests the simulator solution prior to securing the arrested motorist’s breath sample as a form of preliminary test-run to ensure the machine is operating properly.
 It the cleans or purges itself before providing instruction to secure the arrested motorist’s sample.

 Many aspects must come together for the Breathalyzer’s B.A.C. to be accurate.
-Some of the aspects include the officer’s proper administration of the breathalyzer in accordance with its checklist; the officer’s required monitoring of the motorist for at least 15 minutes prior to administering the test; the machine’s required calibration (at least annually typically,) the instrument’s reports, the required testing of the machine’s simulator solution, and other areas beyond the scope of this article (we won’t go into the more technical aspects such as its gas chromatogram charts produced…)
+Key factors include the officer’s proper administration of the breathalyzer according to its checklist.
+The officer must monitor the motorist for at least 15 minutes before administering the test.
+Calibration of the machine is typically required at least once a year.
+The instrument’s reports and testing of the simulator solution are also crucial.
+Additionally, there are other technical areas that fall beyond the scope of this article.
+We will not cover aspects like the gas chromatogram charts produced by the instrument.

 All of the above areas should be closely scrutinized by an experienced, knowledgeable, DWI defense attorney or other industry expert.
 If you are in Westchester, Rockland, Dutchess, Orange, Ulster, Putnam, or Sullivan counties, or anywhere else in New York State, consider reaching out to attorney Randall F. Inniss of XTROOPER Defense at (845) 533-0265.
 As a former 22-year state trooper, he has the experience and insight to review aspect surrounding the Breathalyzer and other critical areas of your case.
 Your future and freedom may depend on it!